 - Setting up equipment at a nurse or doctor’s request

-Training Direct is a career training school committed to providing quality, short-term hands-on training and education to those who wish to pursue a career in the Medical field.
-Our Nurse Aide program is a training program that aims to assist students in their development of skills and knowledge necessary to excel in the field of Nurse’s Aide.
+Interested in being a nursing assistant or pursuing a career as a CNA?
+Training Direct is a career training school committed to providing quality, short-term, hands-on training and education to those who wish to pursue a career in the healthcare field.
+Our Nurse Aide program is a training program that aims to assist students in their development of skills and knowledge necessary to excel in the healthcare field as a Nurse’s Aide.